anyaevostinar/anyaevostinar.github.io/classes/208-s24/prep-strings.md

 * [2.8](https://diveintosystems.org/book/C2-C_depth/IO.html)

 ## Checks
-Complete the checks on these pages:
+Complete the checks on these pages.
+If you have any questions on them, post to CampusWire please!
 * [2.6](http://runestone.cs.swarthmore.edu/DIS_Exercises/section-2_6.html)
 * [2.8](http://runestone.cs.swarthmore.edu/DIS_Exercises/section-2_8.html)